SciML/HighDimPDE.jl/README.md

 - [`DeepBSDE`: Solving high-dimensional partial differential equations using deep learning](https://www.pnas.org/content/115/34/8505)

 # Acknowledgements
-Dr. Sebastian Becker wrote the original scripts in Python, TensorFlow and C++, and Pr.
+`HighDimPDE.jl` is inspired from Sebastian Becker's scripts in Python, TensorFlow and C++, and Pr.
 Arnulf Jentzen largely contributed to the theoretical developments of the schemes implemented.